wolfy-42/simu-documentation/documentation/05_User_Guide.md

 Xcelium TCL interpreter has the following specifics:

-a) It is not possible to call the SVTCLI in Linux bash terminal.
+a) It is not possible to call the SVTCL in Linux bash terminal.
 As a result, only the SimVision GUI TCL terminal is available.

 b) The simulation tool calls are only available as bash terminal commands and are not available as commands in the TCL interpreter